New Homeowners Should Have a Professional Snag Inspection

 Municipal Building Inspectors

-NHBRC inspectors inspect all new homes to check that the builder is complying with the NHBRC requirements on site
+NHBRC inspectors inspect all new homes to check that the builder is complying with the NHBRC requirements on-site

 The NHBRC Warranty Fund covers you against major and defined structural defects for up to five years.
 Enrolling your new home with the NHBRC is a statutory requirement.
-Theoretically, this affords you protection against contractors who deliver substandard design, workmanship and poor quality materials.
+Theoretically, this affords you protection against contractors who deliver substandard design, workmanship and poor-quality materials.

-However, the required NHBRC inspections are seldom all done.
+However, all the required NHBRC inspections are seldom done.

 What can you do to ensure you get your money’s worth?

 Furthermore, some developers and builders use unskilled and ill-equipped workers with very little supervision or quality control.
-As a result, you may be taking occupation of your home with many defects and finishes below standard.
+As a result, you may be taking occupation of your home with many snags and defects and finishes below standard.

 My advice is that you should insert a ‘retention clause’ in your contract with the developer or builder.
 Therefore, he will have to correct your snags before he receives his final payment.

 It would be best if you spoke to your attorneys about including this when you sign the initial contract.
 In this way, you can hold the developer or builder accountable.
-Your developer or builder will need to deal with your snags before he receives his final payment.
+Your developer or builder will need to deal with your snaglist before he receives his final payment.

 Certified Professional Inspectors (CPI)

 You need to have your new home snagged by a Certified Professional Inspector.
-Only inspectors certified by the International Association of Certified Home Inspectors (InterNACHI) may use the CPI registered logo!
+Only inspectors certified by the International Association of Certified Home Inspectors (InterNACHI) may use the CPI-registered logo!